the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 necessary fields for the model and add further migrations to add/remove fields, create primary keys, indexes etc..

+You could place all the migrations under `models/migrations/`.

 ```ruby
 class CreateUsers < ActiveRecord::Migration[5.2]
   def change